luisarizmendi/edge-demos/demos/rhde-aap/README.md

 The explanation of the demo steps is not as extensive as what you can find in the original [Red Hat Device Edge GitOps demo](https://github.com/redhat-manufacturing/device-edge-workshops/blob/gitops-demo/exercises/rhde_gitops/demo/README.md) so if you have any doubt you probably will find the answer.

+For this demo, the script creates a VM on AWS, installs the required services and then configures them.

 ## Overview of the workflow

+First you need to deploy the services, which implies two things:

+* Create the VM
+* Install and configure the services

+For the first point, I provide a Terraform script to create a RHEL VM on AWS.
+Then the Ansible collection will be used to install and configure the management services on top of it.

-First you need to deploy the edge management node.
-The demo deployment will use two Ansible roles:
+The demo deployment will use two Ansible roles part of a collection:

 1) [setup_rh_edge_mgmt_node role](https://github.com/luisarizmendi/rh_edge_mgmt/tree/main/roles/setup_rh_edge_mgmt_node) will deploy the different management services